kaf-lamed-beyt/ghosted/README.md

 Upstash provides the jobs instantiation &mdash; bi-hourly and weekly.
 So you don't run into issues, I doubt you would though, so long as you don't `curl` the routes explicitly locally.

 But, say, you get the urge to do so, please get the necessary API keys on [Upstash](https://upstash.com).
-You'd need to switch to the **QStash** tab, and create the respective jobs under **"Schedlues"**.
+You'd need to switch to the **QStash** tab, and create the respective jobs under **"Schedules"**.

 _[Sidenote]_: make sure to always do `pnpm format` before you push so the CI can pass.